mimoduo/Stamp/README.md

 _gulp-jade:_ html template engine<br>
 _gulp-inline-css:_ inlines styles from an external stylesheet<br>
 _gulp-inline-source:_ embeds styles from an external stylesheet<br>
-_gulp-html2txt:_ converts compiled html templates into txt versions<br>
+_gulp-html2txt:_ converts compiled html templates into txt versions

 **Jade** as an HTML compiler